Updated 2023 December 2

 Observations in ICQ format, last observation 2007 November 14, updated 2007 November 18.

-Recent professional observations made in South America show that the absolute magnitude reached a minimum of 7.3 in June 1999 and had risen to 5.8 in April 2001, suggesting that a period of sporadic activity was beginning.
+Professional observations made in South America show that the absolute magnitude reached a minimum of 7.3 in June 1999 and had risen to 5.8 in April 2001, suggesting that a period of sporadic activity was beginning.
+A minor outburst was reported in 2021 May.

 It reached 16m when at opposition in early June 2001 in Ophiuchus.
 Maurice Gavin obtained images of the comet on 1999 July 10 and 11.